projectriff/riff/docs/riff_service_list.md

 ```
   -h, --help                  help for list
-  -n, --namespace namespace   the namespace of resource names
+  -n, --namespace namespace   the namespace of the services to be listed
 ```

 ### Options inherited from parent commands